arlonproj/arlon/docs/baseclusters.md

 - Changing the Kubernetes version of the control plane or data plane *is* supported, so long as the new version is supported by the relevant providers.
 If accepted, such a change will result in a rolling update of the corresponding plane.
+- Specific to AWS: the `AWSMachineTemplate.spec` is immutable and a CAPI webhook disallows such updates.
+The user is advised to not make such modifications to a basecluster manifest.
+In the event that such an event does happen, the user is advised to not manually sync in those changes via `argocd`.
+If a new cluster with a different `AWSMachineTemplate.spec` is desired, the recommended approach is to make a copy of the manifests in the workspace repository and then issue an `arlon cluster create` command which would then consume this manifest.